launchquickly/aws-cdk-examples/aws-cloudfront-apigateway/README.md

 ### Amazon API Gateway

 * API Gateway with 2 REST endpoints:
-    * /hello
+    * /hello - GET endpoint that validates for required querystring 'greetName'
-    * /goodbye
+    * /goodbye - POST endpoint that validates body for required 'name' attribute and sends back a response
 * Enable X-Ray Tracing

 ### AWS Lambda

 * Lambda function that prints a hello message for /hello endpoint
-* Lambda function that prints a goodbye message for /goodbye endpoint
+* Lambda function that responds with a json message for /goodbye endpoint

 ## Useful commands